Randy Chertkow and Jason Feehan give you seven effective strategies to get your music noticed that are easy on the pocketbook

 5. The Long-Haul Strategy

-While major labels had to focus on making one-hit-wonders because of their business model, that was never the best situation for the musician.
-Furthermore, it’s not even similar to the way that most businesses work: build their name over the long term, and eventually get consistent income over time.
-A band or artist can be just like any other business that starts out small, and eventually becomes solidly established.
+While major labels had to focus on making one-hit wonders because of their business model, that was never the best situation for the musician.
+Furthermore, it’s not even similar to the way that most businesses work, which is to build a name over the long term and eventually get consistent income year after year.
+A band or artist can be just like any other business that starts out small and eventually becomes solidly established.

 6. The Street Team Strategy

-A street team in the past was all about putting fliers in coffee shops.
-Today, with the Web, they can distribute your music to new fans, get the word out about your shows through their social networks, or even get people to sign up to your mailing lists.
+In the past, a street team was all about putting fliers under windshield wipers and in coffee shops.
+With the web, they can distribute your music to new fans, get the word out about your shows through their social networks, or even get people to sign up to your mailing lists.

-The key to a successful street team, is to be explicit in asking what it is you want them to do.
-Then, be sure to give them the tools that they need to be successful.
-And of course, reward them for their help.
-If you need some practical advice on how to create and manage a street team, there’s step-by-step instructions here.
+The key to a successful street team is to be explicit in asking what it is you want them to do.
+Then, be sure to give them the tools they need to be successful.
+And of course, reward them for their help by offering perks, exclusive material, special shows, or free merch.

 7. The Stay-Tuned Strategy